What is 3D Printing?

 Printing Wax Try-Ins

-Clinicians who prefer the added security of performing an in-office try-in before the denture is completed have the option of requesting a resin mock-up of the final appliance to try into the patient’s mouth.
-This gives the opportunity for the dentist to check the bite and appearance before the final appliance is fabricated.
-If changes are desired, it is possible for the lab technician to modify the design within the software prior to fabrication of the final restoration.
-Click on the following link to see this process:
+Clinicians who prefer the added security of performing an in-office try-in before the denture is completed can request resin mock-up dental models of the final appliance to try into the patient’s mouth.
+This allows the dentist to check the bite and appearance before the final appliance is fabricated.
+If changes are desired, dental labs can modify the design within the software before fabrication of the final restoration.
+Printed try-ins are available at a nominal fee.
+Please see our Removable Fee Schedule for details.

 3D Printing Lends Itself to the Production of Other Dental Appliances